-Except when permitted for instructional use by the teacher, no student may use a personal device (laptop, phone, tablet) during instructional hours.
+Students should use their WCPSS-assigned Chromebooks, except when prior arrangements have been made for students to use personal devices.
 See Board Policies regarding Technology Responsible Use and Code of Student Conduct.
 Students are expected to comply with these policies when students use a school or personal device on school property, at school-sponsored events, on school-based transportation, or any time a personal device is connected to district technology resources.
 Any device used in violation of these policies will be confiscated and returned to the student's parents.
 See www.wcpss.net/GuidesToTechnology for additional information.
-Parents and students can get technology assistance at help.wcpss. net or 919-664-5700.
+Parents and students can get technology assistance at help.wcpss.net or 919-664-5700.